Milan-Tomic/BigSpace/README.md

 Click Finish.

-Click Generate Galaxy (requires at least one galaxy to have been added).
+Click Generate Universe (requires at least one galaxy to have been added).
+  Note that generating excessively large universes may cause your system to crash.

 Wait some time (may take a while for large galaxies).